WillUK99/places-search-api/README.md

 _When all the behaviour is implemented, feel free to add some observations or conclusions you like to share in the section_

+I considered adding Redis caching to speed up API responses further, but given the size of this app, it would introduce unnecessary overhead for the team to maintain.
+The current solution performs well without it.

+I used TanStack Router for the first time—-probably not the best time to pick up a new tech, but I really enjoyed working with it.
+The type safety and DX are excellent, making routing much more structured and reliable.

+If I were to revisit this project, I would:
+  - Switch to a SQL-based database and use an ORM like Drizzle or Prisma for better type safety and schema management.
+  - Refactor some of the duplicated React code across different pages into reusable components.
+  - Add tests to improve reliability and catch edge cases.
+  - Implement Swagger documentation to provide clear API contracts.

+If I had complete flexibility in the tech stack, I would probably have used Next.js instead of Express + React, as it provides a full-stack solution with API routes, SSR/SSG, and a great developer experience.
+If needed, a NestJS backend could be introduced for more complex API logic.

 ### Database structure

 #### Hotels Collection